Search a title or topic

 Weekly+

 Finally, a media podcast about what’s actually happening in the media—not the over-sanitized, legal-and-standards-approved version you read online.
-Every Tuesday and Friday, join Dylan Byers, Puck’s veteran media reporter, as he sits down with TV personalities, moguls, political pundits and industry executives for raw, honest, sometimes salacious conversations about the business of media and its biggest egos.
-“The Grill Room,” an homage to the exclusive dining room within The Four Seasons wh ...
+Every Tuesday and Friday, join Dylan Byers, Puck’s veteran media reporter, and Julia Alexander, a longtime media analyst, as they sit down with TV personalities, moguls, political pundits and industry executives for raw, honest, sometimes salacious conversations about the business of media and its biggest egos.
+“The Grill Room,” an homage to the ...

 continue reading